The River Fire

 The focus of my state career was the practice of regional water management.
 I worked with diverse stakeholders from the public and private sectors where, oftentimes, their only commonality was that they all resided in the same watershed.
 We developed Integrated Regional Water Management Plans, with specific projects identified and subsequently implemented, to improve watershed health and promote the efficient use of our water resources.

 The beginning of this plan has the board and constituents focusing on reviewing the existing systems and water rights.
-Starting in October 2021, we will hold separate public workshops to begin the planning process.
+The first public meeting is to be held on November 9th at 4 pm.
+It will be this review of the whole NID system.
+I encourage all stakeholders to attend.
+Sign up here to specifically receive all notices about The Plan for Water.
 This plan is the basis for the development of operational and capital improvement projects over the next 50 years so now is the time to get involved.
-See https://www.nidwater.com/plan-for-water.

 We are all concerned about rate increases.
 We have just had over a decade of steady increases, and now a 7-8% increase per year for raw water customers over the next 5 years is being proposed.
 Even that won’t balance the budget.